ste1ee-dot/sudoku-solver-api/README.md

 # SUDOKU SOLVER API

 This project was made on purpose of learning [Go](https://go.dev/).
 It's probably really unoptimized, any criticizm is welcome.
+Also it is worth to mention that this backend API is stateless and made by only using standard go libraries.

 ## Usage